jdamiba/serverless-object-detection/readme.md

 As a result of these architectural improvements, fixed-grid object detection algorithms can be trained more quickly and cheaply than other image recognition algorithms.
 This is especially true using neural networks like Google's MobileNetV2, which was designed to be performant in the context of CPU-constrained mobile computing devices.

-A pre-trained version of a fixed-grid object detection algorithm developed by Liu et. al in 2016, Liu et. al in 2016, the [Single Shot Multibox Detector](https://arxiv.org/abs/1512.02325) model, is made [avalaible as part of Google's Tensorflow machine learning library](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models).
+A pre-trained version of a fixed-grid object detection algorithm developed by Liu et. al in 2016, the [Single Shot Multibox Detector](https://arxiv.org/abs/1512.02325) model, is made [avalaible as part of Google's Tensorflow machine learning library](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models).

 ## Code Overview